BLE-LTER/ble-handbook/handbook.md

 Once a metadata template is received from the data correspondent (can be PIs, can be Core Program manager Nathan, can be someone else) and is reasonably filled out, I start the process of transferring the information from the template Excel to metabase.
 I used to edit the template itself, e.g. to fill in hidden attributes columns, but no longer do so as it was IMO unnecessary extra work.

+Some things to keep in mind when entering values:

+- Avoid non-ASCII characters if reasonable.
+You can use an [online Diacritics Remover](https://pteo.paranoiaworks.mobi/diacriticsremover/) for this.
+- If you paste an Excel cell, it inserts an unwanted newline character at the end.
+It's better to edit the cell in Excel and copy the text from there.

 I populate metabase for a new dataset in this order:

 1. Tables that do not reference other tables via FKs

 - DataSet.
-Edit title and abstract as needed during.
+Edit title and abstract as needed.
 - DataSetMethod.
 Enter methods in docbook format, edit for formatting, tense, and clarity.
 I do this manually; but one can use pandoc (command line tool, comes with RStudio) to do this.
 - DataSetTemporal

 Common pitfalls:

 - Forgetting closing tags in docbook formatted abstract/methods
 - Having ampersands "&" in docbook formatted things.
 Very common in references.
 This will result in a "failed to parse" xml error in the very last EML generation step.
 Use "&amp;"
 - Having less than/greater than signs "</>" in docbook formatted things.

 2. Tables that do reference other tables via FKs but still are relatively simple

 - DataSetEntities
 - DataSetSites
 - DataSetKeywords